mattermost/docs/source/cloud/cloud-user-management/cloud-groups.rst

 Users can be removed from the Mattermost group on subsequent synchronizations.
 However, they will not be removed from teams and channels unless the team or channel is group-synced.

 .. note::
    When a member removes themselves manually from a channel, that action is tracked in the **Channel Member History** table.
-Users can potentially be re-added to channels from which they previously removed themselves in cases where System Admins manually force all members in a specific LDAP group to join the teams and channels synchronized to that group.
+If a System Admin manually forces all members in a specific LDAP group to join the teams and channels synchronized to that group, members can potentially be re-added to channels from which they previously removed themselves.

 Disabling and Reactivating AD/LDAP Users
 -----------------------------------------